char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 ---
 layout: post
 title: "How to apply the Apache 2.0 License to your Open Source software project"
-description: "Apache 2.0 License is one of the best licenses to use in your Open Source software project, but do you actually know how to properly apply it?"
+description: "Apache 2.0 License is one of the best OSS licenses to use in your Open Source software project, but do you actually know how to properly apply it?
+We'll go through all the common mistakes and show how to use the license correctly."
 date: 2021-10-02 15:15:00 +0300
 image:
   path: assets/img/blog/apache-logo.webp